greanbaby/PincherCreekEMR/README.md

 This OSCAR EMR FORM pulls patient data from the OSCAR EMR.
-This form is meant to be a template to build upon.
+This form is meant to be a template to build upon with your own ideas.

 *HOW DO I INSTALL THE OSCAR EMR FORM?*